jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ## Stacking Data

 If you have datasets whose columns or rows align, you can combine them by stacking the datasets vertically or horizontally.
-To demonstrate this, we will first use the [slice](https://dplyr.tidyverse.org/reference/slice.html) function to subset the “mpg” dataset by row numbers to create the “mpg1” and “mpg2” datasets:
+To demonstrate this, we will first use the [slice](https://dplyr.tidyverse.org/reference/slice.html) function to subset the “mpg” dataset by row numbers to create the “mpg1” and “mpg2” datasets.

 ``` r
 mpg1 <- mpg %>% slice(1:2) %>%